agheieff/RegionAI/README.md

 - Email: agheieff@pm.me
 - Subject: RegionAI Inquiry

-I am generally open to granting permissions for:
-- Academic research
-- Educational use
-- Non-commercial exploration
-- Collaborative development

-As RegionAI evolves toward AGI, licensing terms may be updated to ensure beneficial use for humanity.

 ---

 *"The best way to understand intelligence is to build it from first principles."*